Valtetsi

 Valtetsi (Βαλτέτσι) is a former municipality in Arcadia, Peloponnese, Greece.
 Since the 2011 local government reform it is part of the municipality Tripoli, of which it is a municipal unit.
 The municipal unit has an area of 210.243 km2.
-Population 917 (2011).
 The seat of the municipality was in Asea.
 Valtetsi is located in the highlands southwest of Tripoli and northeast of Megalopoli.

 Subdivisions

 The municipal unit Valtetsi is subdivided into the following communities (constituent villages in brackets):